 A scrub nurse while operating with him once asked Dr. Tommey the question, “How do you keep from making mistakes in the operating room?”, to which he immediately answered, “By experience.”
 She continued, “How do you gain experience?, to which he said, “By making mistakes!”
-I assisted Dr. Tommey and he assisted me on hundreds of cases over the 30 years of practice together, and I don’t remember any surgical mistake he ever made in my presence.
+I assisted Dr. Tommey and he assisted me on hundreds of cases over the thirty years of practice together, and I don’t remember any surgical mistake he ever made in my presence.

 As in life when some mistakes are made in the operating room, there are no life-endangering consequences.
-However, other mistakes can be extremely costly, and unfortunately some can lead to the death of the patient.
+However other mistakes can be extremely costly, and unfortunately some can lead to the death of the patient.
 It is one of the unspoken fears of any conscientious surgeon to make a deadly mistake.

-Early in my practice years I made a costly surgical error which had the potential of a major law suit, but through this painful experience I learned the immense and life-changing lesson of forgiveness.
+Early in my practice life I made a costly surgical error which had the potential of a major law suit, but through this painful experience I learned the immense and life-changing lesson of forgiveness.

 Andy Jameison (fictitious name) was a prominent El Dorado businessman who developed a serious and life-threatening intra-abdominal infection.
 He was referred to me by his primary care physician, and an emergency operation was scheduled.
-Because Mr. Jameison was a large man, I asked one of my surgical partners assist in what I knew was going to be a physically and emotionally demanding procedure.
+Because Mr. Jameison was a large man, I asked one of my surgical partners to assist in what I knew was going to be a physically and emotionally demanding procedure.
 Despite being a long procedure it went well and Mr. Jameison began the long process of recovery and return to work.
-Over the following 3-4 weeks he was gaining strength but had a persistent area of pain deep in his abdominal cavity.
+Over the following three to four weeks he was gaining strength but had a persistent area of pain deep in his abdominal cavity.
 I kept reassuring him it would improve, but it did not.
 Finally an x-ray was made of the painful area, and it was immediately discovered I had made a serious error in the procedure, and Mr. Jameison needed an immediate re-operation.
 He was admitted to the hospital for an operation the next morning.
 At this point he knew the problem and what was required to correct it.

 In terms of medical malpractice litigation the error I made fit into the legal category of Res ipsa loquitor, which is interpreted as “The thing speaks for itself”.
 These cases are always settled for the plaintiff against the doctor.
 It was not so much I was dreading a medical malpractice suit, but I felt badly for Mr. Jameison having to go through another operation to correct an error which I alone had made.
 I dreaded the pre-op visit I would have to make the evening prior to the operation.